Yuragy/P2P-Worm/readme.md

 ### Packaging and AutoStart

-packer.ps1 assembles a self-contained start.ps1.
+packer.ps1 assembles a selfcontained start.ps1.
 It takes loader.exe and hvnc.bin as input paths, and outputs a single script that contains both binaries as Base64 arrays.

-* Parameters. -LoaderPath, -ShellcodePath, -OutPs1 — strictly checked for existence.
+* Parameters.
+LoaderPath, ShellcodePath, OutPs1 strictly checked for existence.
 Files are read into memory and encoded in Base64.
-* To-Chunks.
+* Chunks.
 Long Base64 strings are split into blocks of 1000 characters for convenient embedding in the template.
 * The start.ps1 template.

   1. Embeds the $loaderChunks/$shellChunks arrays.